 Sales forecast – the amount of money you expect to raise from sales.

 Cashflow statements – your cash balance and monthly cashflow patterns for at least the first 12 to 18 months.
 The aim is to show that your business will have enough working capital to survive so make sure you have considered the key factors such as the timing of sales and salaries.
+You can download our cashflow forecast template here.

 Profit and loss forecast – a statement of the trading position of the business: the level of profit you expect to make, given your projected sales and the costs of providing goods and services and your overheads.